agoransson/iziBoard/README.md

 Note that if you're using a locally stored bootstrap stylesheet you will likely need to install the glyphicon set locally as well, bootstrap uses [Glyphicon halflings set](http://glyphicons.com/)

+Recommended is to use [http://pikock.github.io/bootstrap-magic/app/index.html#!/editor](http://pikock.github.io/bootstrap-magic/app/index.html#!/editor) or similar tool to generate the css.
+Don't forget the fonts!

+You can also add your own custom styles to ```public/css/my-project.css``` or ```public/css/my-project.min.css```, just make sure to set the my-project title in the config for your installation for this to work.

 ## Credits

 ### Frameworks used for iziBoard